getpingback/frontend-challenge/README.md

 - It must have the score
 - It must have a button that will lead the user to the first welcome screen
 - It must have the total time played in minutes.

+# UI/UX

+ Be free to give your style to the project, use your imagination, we won't review it but it would be great if the application has some care in the design.

+# How to apply your code

+ When your task is done please create a repo inside your Github account, this repo must be public.
+Send the repo URL via e-mail to tech@getpingback.com.

+ # How your code will be reviewed.

+  If you are using Reactjs you application must build and run server.
+If you are using React Native your application must run MetroJs and work with Android or IOS Simulator (IOS is better).

+  The application code will be reviewed and scored on these key areas with many subset areas for each:

+ - Functionality
+ - Project Structure
+ - Maintainability
+ - Use of best practices
+ - Domain of Javascript

+---
+© 2021 Pingback International.
+Please do not share or use this test without Pingback's permission.
+This work is protected by copyrights held by Pingback International.
+The project can't be duplicated or used (even small parts of it) without the prior consent of Pingback International.